 - Hold title to your real estate as community property with right of survivorship.
 This option for holding title to your real estate combines the benefit of avoiding probate administration with the tax advantages of community property.
 The surviving spouse will automatically receive the first spouse’s interest in the property upon his or her death.
 If you do not include a living trust as part of your estate plan, this is often a good option for property ownership for married couples.

-Before deciding which option is best for your goals, it is important to consult with an experienced attorney.
+If you do not use a living trust for titling real estate, it is important to consider other options.
+Your estate plan can be created to meet your goals, it is important to consult with an experienced attorney.
 Contact us today at (714) 459-5481 for more information.